 Further your career as a leader in midwifery with Seattle University’s Doctor of Nursing Practice degree with a specialization in Nurse Midwifery.
-You will form lifelong bonds and support networks with fellow students from diverse backgrounds through our cohort-based program, a facet of our approach that strengthens your educational experience while informing your cultural and global awareness.
+You will form lifelong bonds and support networks with fellow students from diverse backgrounds through our cohort-based program, a facet of our approach that strengthens your educational experience while informing your cultural awareness.

-With trusted midwifery traditions and innovation in high-tech hospital settings, our program is led by compassionate faculty committed to the humane education of midwives and the highest academic standards of evidence-based practice, healthcare service design and outcome evaluation.
+With trusted midwifery traditions and innovation in high-tech hospital settings, our program is led by compassionate faculty committed to the humane education of midwives and the highest academic standards of evidence-based practice, health care service design and outcome evaluation.
 Join us to expand your career and life as you assist in bringing new and healthy lives to women, children and families.

-The CNM Doctor of Nursing Practice program is accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD, 20910; (240) 485-1802, email@example.com, www.midwife.org/acme.
+The Seattle University Nurse Midwifery Specialty Track is accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD, 20910-6374.
+For information about accreditation, please contact ACME directly.
+Tel: (240) 485-1802, email@example.com, www.midwife.org/acme

 The CNM sample program of study is for students entering the DNP program with an RN and all Advanced Practice Nursing Immersion (APNI) students who have successfully completed pre-licensure year one.

 Visit the the APNI home page for more information about year one for non-nurses.

 Even though we are working remotely, you can still connect with a graduate admission counselor and stay up to date with important information about the admissions process.

 Aggregate Nurse-Midwifery AMCB Exam 1st Time Pass Rate: 88% over most recent 3 years